dojo/docs/dojo/behavior.rst

 Behaviors with topics:
 ----------------------

-Using Dojo's native topic system, you can pass a named channel, and any node found during the apply() period will publish on that channel:
+Using Dojo's `native topic system <wiki:quickstart/topics>`_, you can pass a named channel, and any node found during the apply() period will publish on that channel:

 .. code-block :: javascript